Understanding the willingness of farms to utilize lung scanning in their cattle operations

 • Farm Business Management: feasibility study

-Calves with lung damage have reduced growth, are older at first calving, and produce less milk in their first lactation, all which negatively impact farm profitability.
+Calves with lung damage have reduced growth, are older at first calving, and produce less milk in their first lactation, all which negatively impact farm profitability and sustainability.
 Even though this is known, bovine respiratory disease continues to challenge farmers because of the error associated with visual diagnosis.
 To mitigate this variation, thoracic ultrasonography (lung scoring) has become a quantitative way to study respiratory disease.
 Previous research has shown lung scanning to be an effective way to identify lung damage.
 However, this technology’s practicality is not well understood when used in production settings.
-This project seeks to study how beneficial and cost-effective lung scanning will be to both dairy and beef operations.
+This project seeks to study how beneficial and cost-effective lung scanning could be for both dairy and beef operations.
 Using lung scanning to select healthier animals reduces the cost of raising replacement heifers and provides economic sustainability.
 By using lung scanning in beef backgrounding operations, there could be a decrease in antibiotic use and treatment costs.
-Therefore, the aim of this study is to introduce lung scanning to southwestern Indiana and understand the benefits to the farming community.
+Therefore, the aim of this study is to introduce lung scanning to southwestern Indiana and understand what the benefits might be to the farming community.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.